AI Glossary

 AGI Alignment

-The crucial process of making sure that artificial general intelligence systems will act in ways that are helpful and safe for humans, aligning with our values.
+The crucial process of making sure that artificial general intelligence systems will act in ways that are helpful and safe for humans, aligning with our values and ethical principles.

 AI Ethics Officer